Home prices in Florida have declined over the past year, and that trend could continue through the rest of 2025 and into 2026.

 It Could Remain a Buyer’s Market Until 2026

-Most Florida cities are buyer’s markets in 2025.
+Many (if not most) Florida cities are buyer’s markets in 2025.
 This means buyers have more negotiating leverage than sellers, when it comes to the sale price and terms.

 We can find evidence of this in a number of metrics:

-- The state of Florida currently has more than a 6-month supply of homes for sale, well above the national average of 3.5-months of supply.
+- The state of Florida currently has more than a 6-month supply of homes for sale, well above the national average of 3.5 months of supply.

-- Homes listed for sale in Florida stay on the market for a median of 65 days, well above the national median of 40 – 45 days.
+- Homes listed for sale in Florida stay on the market for a median of 70 days, well above the national median of 40 – 45 days.

 - In recent months, only about 10% of Florida homes sold for more than the original list price, with most properties selling at or below list.